kelixirr/Arxiv34k4l/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)

-<a id="project-status"></a>
-## Project Status
-This Project Is Under Development

 <a id="overview"></a>
 ## Overview
 Arxiv34k6l is a project aimed at building a multi-label text classification model using natural language processing (NLP) techniques.
 The project utilizes data sourced from the ArXiv database, which contains a vast collection of academic papers spanning various disciplines.

 <a id="objective"></a>
 ### Objective
-The project's main objective is to develop a model capable of accurately classifying academic papers into multiple categories simultaneously based on their abstracts reducing the workload of human reviewers who are often involved, and automating the process.
+The project's main objective is to develop a model capable of effectively classifying academic papers into multiple categories simultaneously based on their abstracts reducing the workload of human reviewers who are often involved, and automating the process.

 <a id="dataset"></a>
 ### Dataset